 Mission & Vision

-Since 2010, Magical Microbes has aimed to engage the tremendous talent and creativity of young minds and inspire them to appreciate the beautiful complexity of the microbial world around them.
+Since 2010, Magical Microbes has been engaging the tremendous talent and creativity of kids' minds and inspiring students to appreciate the beautiful complexity of the microbial world around them.

 CEO.
 Keegan is a dynamic scientist and entrepreneur with a passion for utilizing business as a tool to effect positive change in the world.
 His previous research has run the scientific gamut, from laser physics to genetics.
 Prior to co-founding Magical Microbes, Keegan acted as Principal Research Scientist for Trophos Energy Inc. – a start-up focusing on the commercialization of undersea microbial fuel cell technology – until the company was successfully acquired in 2010.
 He holds a Masters in Environmental Engineering from Stanford University.

 CTO.
 Kevin is a well-versed engineer and designer.
 Stemming from many unique professional experiences – from testing rocket propulsion systems in the Mojave desert to designing 3D printers in NYC – Kevin is passionate about developing innovative products that tangibly change the human experience.
 This experience now informs Kevin's work on the development of exciting, new education products as Director of Product at Magical Microbes.
 He holds a Masters in Mechanical Engineering from Columbia University, with a concentration on energy systems.